Elected Members - 12th Alice Springs Town Council

-Mayor Ryan is the President of the Local Government Association NT, a NT Grants Commissioner; Chair of the Regional Development Australia - NT Inc., Member of the Central Australian Chamber of Commerce Executive, Co-chair of the Outback Way Development Council, a Board Member of the Northern Territory 'Thunder' Football Club and Vice-President of the Finke Desert Race.
+Mayor Ryan is the President of the Local Government Association NT, a NT Grants Commissioner; Chair of the Regional Development Australia - NT Inc., Member of the Central Australian Chamber of Commerce Executive, Co-chair of the Outback Way Development Council and Vice-President of the Finke Desert Race.

 First elected as Mayor of Alice Springs in March 2008, Mayor Ryan and was again re-elected in March 2012 for a second term.
 Along with his fellow Councillors, Mayor Ryan is passionate about promoting and working for the Alice Springs community.
 Mayor Ryan works tirelessly towards making Alice Springs the best possible place to live, work and visit.

 Mayor Ryan is currently involved in the, Local Government Association NT, Alice Springs Transformation Plan, NT Grants Commission, Outback Highway Development Council, Tourism Central Australia Executive, Regional Development Australia Northern Terrritory (RDA NT), Centralian Girls Academy Advisory Committee, Indigenous Education and Employment Taskforce(IEET), Alice Springs Alcohol Reference Panel, NT Tobacco Control Advisory Committee and is Vice-President of the Finke Desert Race Committee.

 Mayor Ryan is strongly committed to the sustainable development and advancement of Alice Springs.